Exercise For Young Puppies

 Puppies growth plates calcify and become stable after sexual maturity.
 The bones of puppies spayed and neutered before puberty continue to grow.
 This can result in dogs with longer limbs, lighter bone structure, narrow chests and/or narrow skulls.
 These altered body proportions of certain bones aren’t just a cosmetic issue but may result in stress on ligaments and contribute to future injuries as well.

 Published studies have found those spayed or neutered before 5-1/2 months of age were more likely to develop hip dysplasia.
+It is best to wait until at least 9 months of age for females and 12 months of age for males to ensure growth plates have closed for the majority of breeds/sizes.

 Please read our recommendations and information on age appropriate desexing.